alfy32/school/cs-5200/hw2/ProtocolDefinition.md

 * GetResource - Get Whinig Twine From Whine or Excuse from Excues.
 * ThrowBomb - Send Field where to throw bomb.
 * DiscussTarget - Send message to another Student.
 Include: Who and where to attack or run and direction.
 * TakeHit - Amount of Hit Points lost by agent in attack.
+Resopd with new Hit Points.